rhdunn/cainteoir-engine/docs/langdb-format.md

 The `magic` field identifies the section as a class definition.
 This is the string "CLS".

 The `num-entries` field is the number of entries there are in this table.
+This has an extra item for the end of classdef marker.

 The `class` field is the name of the character class.
 Only values `A` to `Z` are recognized as character classes.